-Sometimes you just stumble upon the right product.
-I haven’t had the chance for a little getaway over the summer, so my husband and me were planning on taking a little vacation in September.
+Sometimes you stumble upon the right product.
+I haven’t had the chance for a little getaway over the summer, so my husband and I were planning on taking a little vacation in September.
 One of my major fusses on holiday is how to take a project with me.
 I don’t want to take too many balls or different projects, and I’d rather not stash them in a random bag in my suitcase to prevent rubbing and – god forbid – knots.
 So when my eye fell upon the Namaste Maker’s Train Case at Scheepjes, I was sold.

-The Namaste Maker’s Train Case is manufactured by the brand ‘Namaste’, which in turn is part of the Jimmy Beans family.
+The Namaste Makers Train Case is manufactured by the brand ‘Namaste’, which in turn is part of the Jimmy Beans family.
 Jimmy Beans is a US store which sells (and designs!) many yarns and yarn-related articles such as this train case.
 Read on for my full review!

 A first impression

-When the train case arrived I was initially surprised by how big the train case actually is.
+When the train case arrived, I was initially surprised by how large the train case is.
 It measures 30.5 x 16.5 x 15.2cm (12 x 6.5 x 6in), so it’s not a problem if you stash a lot of items in there.
 It’s made out of a vegan (faux-)leather with a terylene lining which looks and feels like suede.
 It’s easy to clean with a damp cloth.
 The case has a magnetic snap-fast closing which feels like it can hold a lot of weight – not that yarn weighs that much, but still.
 The case itself weighs a little bit over 1200 grams, which isn’t particularly light but considering you’ll probably put it next to your feet as soon as you sit down it’s not a big issue, in my opinion.

 And then there’s this nifty little extra: the yarn feeder.
 It’s a metal U-shaped thingy on the small side of the case.
-This means that when you close the lid you can continue to crochet or knit!
+This means that when you close the lid, you can continue to crochet or knit!
 A clever feature, especially when you’re on the go.
 No need to take out your balls of yarn any time you want to craft when you’re travelling, you can feed multiple strands through the yarn feeder.

 The train case comes with a complimentary ‘Oh-Snap pouch’, which can hold your hooks and needles if you have multiple projects in your train case.
 I like how the Namaste logo is stamped on each little snapper.
 It gives the case a luxurious feeling.